 If you’re ready to take your cultural experience to the next level, it’s time to try a homestay.
 Local families host guests in traditional settings all over the world.
 In most circumstances, you’re going to have to give up most modern comforts of a hotel room for a night or two but let me assure you it is worth it.
 Husband James and I spent a long weekend in Borneo, enjoying a homestay in a traditional longhouse belonging to the Bidayuh people.
 The longhouse stay wrapped nearly all the above mentioned cultural experiences into one.
 We ate cuisine cooked in the traditional style by our hosts, had a neighbour drop in to show us how to play a unique percussion instrument, and we partied with music and rice wine until late, enjoying the ceremony and celebration of a harvest festival.
 We certainly feel our understanding of, and connection to the Bidayuh people and their way of life is much stronger than if we had just taken the day trip option.

 Cross-cultural learning is one of the most exciting aspects of travel.
 By learning about, and connecting with other cultures, we not only have the potential to change our own lives but build the bridges of acceptance and tolerance that are needed to change our world.
 Science also says it makes us smarter and more creative – who doesn’t want that?
 You can dip a toe or fully immerse yourself, any venture outside your comfort zone is going to come with great rewards.

-What is your favourite way to explore new cultures?
+What is your favourite way to experience new cultures?
+Have you tried any of these ideas?
+How did it go?
 Let me know in the comments below.